Lloyd Fonds Aktiengesellschaft: Addition to Lloyd Fonds AG's Management Board | MarketScreener

 Addition to Lloyd Fonds AG's Management Board

 Hamburg, September 17th, 2018.
-The Supervisory Board of Lloyd Fonds AG (Deutsche Börse Scale, ISIN DE000A12UP29) has appointed Michael Schmidt (45) to Lloyd Fonds AG's Management Board as Chief Investment Officer effective April 1st, 2019.
+The Supervisory Board of Lloyd Fonds AG (Deutsche Börse Scale, ISIN DE000A12UP29) has appointed Michael Schmidt (45) to Lloyd Fonds AG's Management Board in the position of Chief Investment Officer effective April 1st, 2019.
 The term of contractual appointment is made for a period of three years.

 Michael Schmidt has been a member of the management board at Deka Investment GmbH since July 1st, 2016, where he is responsible for asset servicing and alternative investments.
 He is also a member of the Management Board of DVFA Deutsche Vereinigung für Finanzanalyse und Asset Management e.V..